-We give support to both port works and the different groups for archaeological prospecting studies.
+We support both port works and different groups for archaeological prospecting studies.

-One of the objectives is to raise awareness of the values of archaeological and historical heritage, paying special attention to the heritage of the Canary Islands, considering that dissemination and popularisation are fundamental tools for the protection and defence of our heritage legacy.
+One of our objectives is to raise awareness of the values of archaeological and historical heritage, paying special attention to the heritage of the Canary Islands, considering that dissemination and divulgation are fundamental tools for the protection and defence of our heritage legacy.